Academic research projects that require commercial support rely on PIPE to validate and develop the proposition for market.

 The PIPE process is designed to identify STEM based projects within the university and move them through a defined ‘Lab to IPO’ process.

-The STEaM PIPE process or ‘pathway’ within the university to drive awareness of the commercial process to support R&D and IP commercialisation.
+The STEaM PIPE process or ‘pathway’ within the university drives awareness of the commercial process to support R&D and IP commercialisation.